In such a technology driven world we live in, most of us have heard of the term SEO (Search Engine Optimisation).

 In stage one of white hat SEO, initial research, audit and analysis will be conducted.
 This part is essential to ensuring your website’s content and structure is both useful and appealing to potential customers and major search engines.
 This section is divided into a few major parts, each just as vital as the others:

 Keyword Research: The process of identifying specific and relevant key phrases you want to rank for to help potential customers find your products or services online.
 Competitor research is big in this part to determine what other businesses in your industry are ranking for.
 Keyword research helps to map out a buying path for people who would be searching for that term.
-The SEO firm will help to narrow down the keyword phrases to the most important ones for your business.
+Good SEO companies will help to narrow down the keyword phrases to the most important ones for your business.

 Technical SEO Audit: To help your website rank in the search engines result pages (SERPS), ‘spiders’ are sent out to crawl your site.
 Through the SEO audit, the SEO firm will check how easy it is for these spiders and real life users to navigate.